ietf-wg-cellar/ebml-specification/specification.markdown

 # Element ID

 The Element ID is encoded as a Variable Size Integer.
-By default, Element IDs are encoded in lengths from one octet to four octets, although Element IDs of greater lengths MAY be used if the EBMLMaxIDLength Element of the EBML Header is set to a value greater than four (see [the section on the EBMLMaxIDLength Element](#ebmlmaxidlength-element)).
+By default, Element IDs are encoded in lengths from one octet to four octets, although Element IDs of greater lengths MAY be used if the EBMLMaxIDLength Element of the EBML Header is set to a value greater than four (see (#ebmlmaxidlength-element)).
 The VINT\_DATA component of the Element ID MUST NOT be either defined or written as either all zero values or all one values.
 Any Element ID with the VINT\_DATA component set as all zero values or all one values MUST be ignored.
 The VINT\_DATA component of the Element ID MUST be encoded at the shortest valid length.
 For example, an Element ID with binary encoding of `1011 1111` is valid, whereas an Element ID with binary encoding of `0100 0000 0011 1111` stores a semantically equal VINT\_DATA but is invalid because a shorter VINT encoding is possible.
 Additionally, an Element ID with binary encoding of `1111 1111` is invalid since the VINT\_DATA section is set to all one values, whereas an Element ID with binary encoding of `0100 0000 0111 1111` stores a semantically equal VINT\_DATA and is the shortest possible VINT encoding.

 The following table details these specific examples further: